8 Ways to Have Crazy-Hot Quiet Sex

 Turn the quest for quieter sex into a contest: Who can stay silent the longest?
 “Quiet sex play can make the situation innately sexy and intimate between partners," says Sunny Rodgers, clinical sexologist, certified sex coach, and ACS-certified sex educator.
 "You’re instantly co-conspirators in a common plot, which is great for bonding.”

-part of the contes is to see who can come up with more new and adventurous silent-sex strategies—from sex toys to role-playing scenarios—to find the hottest and least noisy options, recommends sex educator and relationship counselor Kait Scalisi, MPH.
+Part of the contest is to see who can come up with more new and adventurous silent-sex strategies—from sex toys to role-playing scenarios—to find the hottest and least noisy options, recommends sex educator and relationship counselor Kait Scalisi, MPH.
 Keep the lights on in the bedroom, so you can get visual feedback rather than listening for it.

 Breathe through your nose